Vikento/MyShopBlock/README.md

   - update all the items : when the previous fine tunning is done, it is time to update all the items in your table *"Inventory List"*

   - adapt color and css : to match with your company, it is possible to modify the code and modify the CSS information.
 The current version was adapted for African Product Saler.
 It is free to use.
-All the information CSS are in main.js
+All the information CSS are in main.js.
+  Personalized Color background

 ### 4. Using your block